Phate334/FAERS-DataPreprocesser/README.md

 You can find a database's meta data in [scripts/metadata.py](https://github.com/Phate334/FAERS-DataPreprocesser/blob/master/scripts/metadata.py)

 ### Abnormal delimiter
 In older AERS data(04Q1~12Q3), every records except INDI table are end by delimiter($).
 This causes inconvenience when we parse datafile.
+So we delete it,consistent with the new data.

 ![Abnormal delimiter](http://phate334.github.io/FAERS-DataPreprocesser/delimiter.png "Abnormal delimiter example")